 Run/Debug Configuration: Spy-js for Node.js

-In this dialog box, create configurations for tracing Node.js applications using the Spy-js tool.
+In this dialog, create configurations for tracing Node.js applications using the Spy-js tool.

 Spy-js for Node.js-specific configuration settings

-To enable tracing ECMAScript 6 scripts, use Node.js version 0.11.13 or higher and specify
+To enable tracing ECMAScript 6 scripts, use Node.js version 0.11.13 or later and specify

 The definitions of variables are displayed in the Environment variables read-only field with semicolons as separators.
 The acceptable variables are: